Louisiana High School Athletic Association: Organization

 LHSAA has twenty-three competitive sports programs, twelve for boys and eleven for girls.
 The LHSAA sports programs are Baseball, Softball, Basketball, Swimming, Bowling, Tennis, Cross Country, Indoor Track and Field, Outdoor Track and Field, Football, Golf, Volleyball, Gymnastics, Wrestling, and Soccer.
-Starting in 2016, select enrollment schools and non-select enrollment schools will participate in different playoffs in Football, Baseball, Softball, and Basketball.
+Since 2013, "non-select" (zoned public schools) and "select" (private schools, public magnet schools and public schools in parishes with open enrollment) schools have competed in separate playoffs for football.
+This split was expanded in 2016 to include basketball, baseball and softball.

+Unlike peer organizations in many other states (including Kansas, Missouri, Nebraska and Texas), the LHSAA does not sanction non-athletic activities such as speech and debate, music and drama.

 History

 Before 1935, Louisiana had organized athletic programs for white children only.
-In 1935 William Gray of Southern University established the Louisiana Interscholastic and Literary Association (LIALO) to provide an organization for the African-American students of the state.
+In 1935 William Gray of Southern University established the Louisiana Interscholastic Athletic and Literary Association (LIALO) to provide an organization for the African-American students of the state.
 This organization was absorbed into the LHSAA in 1969 and 1970 when the federal courts forced Louisiana to integrate the public schools.
 The LHSAA has not recognized the accomplishments or records of LIALO schools and their students pre-integration, and many of those records are lost.

 In 1990, Louisiana became the first state in the nation to include a wheelchair division in its state track and field competition for disabled student athletes.

 Hurricane Katrina and Hurricane Rita hit Southern Louisiana at the beginning of the 2005 high school football season.
 The evacuation of New Orleans and other communities forced dozens of high schools to close for months, and several campuses were damaged or destroyed by flooding and wind damage.
 The football season was not canceled, but several games were postponed or canceled.
 Some schools in the disaster area were forced to withdraw from competition.
 Most public schools in Orleans Parish, St. Bernard Parish, and Plaquemines Parish were so badly damaged that they were forced to cancel their entire school year.
 Other disaster-area schools combined to form joint teams in fall of 2005 and spring of 2006.
 By the 2006 school year, most of the affected LHSAA schools were able to compete under their own school teams.